EVERQUEST "HOW TO" & "CHEATS"

 Is there a way to block summoned items spells?

-This is not the same as blocking buffs, which is a simple in game option through the EQ button or by right clicking the buff icon and clicking the right pop-up choice.
+This is not the same as blocking buffs, which is a simple in game option through the EQ button or by right clicking the buff icon and clicking the right pop-up choice (keep in mind, there is a limit on how many spells you can block... the limit appears to be 40).

 Blocking actual items cast up via spells, however, is a bit trickier.